The 5 Best Books About How Our Minds Work

 - Substitution: System 1’s tendency to substitute an easy question for a more difficult one.

-- Optimism: Our tendency to fail to take into account complexities when when making judgements, instead basing our decisions on what we can observe, neglecting information we can't observe and tending to over estimate benefits and underestimate costs.
+- Optimism: Our tendency to fail to take into account complexities when making judgements, instead of basing our decisions on what we can observe, neglecting information we can’t see and tend to overestimate benefits and underestimate costs.

 - Framing: Our tendency to be influenced by the context in which choices are presented, such as 90% survival or 10% mortality.

 - Sunk-costs: Our tendency to ‘throw good money after bad.’

 Social scientists in the 1970s broadly accepted two ideas about human nature.
 First, people are generally rational…Second, emotions…explain most of the occasions on which people depart from rationality.
 But research has traced [systematic] errors to the… machinery of cognition…rather than corruption…by emotion.

 The evolutionary force shaping these thinking systems are as always survival mechanisms.
 It didn’t pay to wait and evaluate whether that shape moving through the grass was a sabre tooth tiger.
 Far better to react swiftly and without conscious thought.
 It is always possible to assess more carefully later when you’ve avoided becoming lunch.

 Charles has written a great book on the subject of habits.
 Habits are the unconscious mechanisms that were designed to keep us nice and safe while strolling about on the savannah.

 Rather than using about our store of brain fuel (glycogen) on evaluating every reaction we make, habits create a pathway in the brain which operates automatically, so conserving our brain fuel for more critical, potentially life-saving decisions.
 Our habits can have a profound effect on our effectiveness and overall wellbeing.
 Charles Duhigg does an excellent job out outlining the way that habits influence our lives.